iGaming17 min readMay 2026By · Banking Lead

 • "At what ratio do you begin termination proceedings?"

 Any acquirer that answers below 0.5% for the first question, or below 0.75% for the second, is not genuinely iGaming-specialist — they are applying standard e-commerce tolerance thresholds to a high-chargeback vertical.
-The Visa and Mastercard high-risk monitoring programmes (VHMP and HMCP) trigger at 1.0% for Visa and 1.5% for Mastercard for standard merchants, and at 1.5% and 3.0% respectively under their excessive programmes.
+The Visa and Mastercard high-risk monitoring programmes (VHMP and HMCP) trigger at 1.0% (Visa) and 1.5% (Mastercard) for standard merchants, and at 1.5% (Visa) and 3.0% (Mastercard) under their respective excessive programmes.
 A genuine iGaming acquirer understands these thresholds and has built its risk model around them.

 4. 3DS2 and Authentication Support

-Full EMV 3DS2 implementation is mandatory for EEA cardholders under PSD2’s Strong Customer Authentication requirements.
-Any acquirer without a live (not beta) 3DS2 implementation creates regulatory exposure for you and will face increasing issuer declines as SCA enforcement tightens.
+Full EMV 3DS2 implementation is mandatory for EEA cardholders under PSD2's Strong Customer Authentication requirements.
+Any acquirer that does not have a live (not beta) 3DS2 implementation creates regulatory exposure for you and will face increasing issuer declines as SCA enforcement tightens.

 Beyond basic 3DS2, ask whether the acquirer supports: